Lyn Crost Professor of Social Sciences

 Citizenship in Urban India: Evidence from Bangalore

-A joint project with Janaagraha to measure citizenship and service delivery in urban India.
-The first report is based on a survey of 4,000 households.
+A joint project between Brown University and the urban governance NGO Janaagraha to measure citizenship and service delivery in urban India.
+The first report is based on a survey of 4,000 households in Bangalore.

 Urban Transformation in South Africa